Telugu Christians: Art and architecture

 Sacred art does not hold much significance among Telugu Christian communities because the majority of Telugu Christians are Protestant and therefore do not approve of statues or other religious objects of such nature.
 Church architecture in Andhra Pradesh is rich and diverse.
 Most churches and cathedrals in the region conform to the Gothic Revival style because the missions which had the greatest influence in the area were either from England or the United States.
 Unlike in other parts of India such as Goa and Mangalore, the Portuguese played little part in the spread of Christianity in Andhra Pradesh and therefore Andhra Pradesh has very little Baroque architecture.
 Churches of much architectural value can be found across the length and breadth of Andhra Pradesh even in smaller towns and villages that have been influenced by missionary activity.
 Christ Lutheran Church in Narsapur, West Godavari is an example of such a church in rural areas.
 With a red brick exterior, this church is an example of the Gothic Revival style that was greatly used under British patronage.
 Indian motifs have been delicately incorporated into the architecture of several religious buildings.

 In Andhra Pradesh the Church of South India's Medak Cathedral was consecrated on 25 December 1924.
 Built by the British Wesleyan Methodists, the cathedral is now under the jurisdiction of the Church of South India (CSI) diocese of Medak.
 It took ten years to complete the cathedral.
-It's dimensions are 100 ft wide and 200 ft long and the church can accommodate about 5,000 people at a time.
+Its dimensions are 100 ft wide and 200 ft long and the church can accommodate about 5,000 people at a time.
 The vaulted roof of the church is sound-proofed with hollow sponge material.
 When the Nizam of Hyderabad learned that the height of this cathedral would be far more than that of Charminar, he made a vain bid to order that its height should be brought down.
 The floor of the cathedral is laid with tiles brought in from Italy.
 The bell-tower of the cathedral is 175 ft high.
 There are three stained-glass windows depicting the Nativity, Crucifixion and Ascension of Jesus Christ, which are a major tourist attraction.